BrageKanKode/enterprise2-exam/README.md

 This exam was difficult, and i really learned a lot.
 I hope I did not misinterpret the requirements, and believe I solved what i could as it's meant to be solved.

+To run this program, you need to run `mvn install -DskipTests`

+Then run `docker-compose build` then run `docker-compose up`

 ##Requirements:
 ###R requirements
 I did R1, R2 and R3.